 At weekends you’re free to travel and explore, the choice is endless: visit the famous temples of Angkor Wat, trek through ancient jungles or just kick back and relax with a bottle of locally brewed ‘Angkor Beer’ on those fabulous palm-fringed beaches!

 Communities and orphans in and around Siem Reap and Sihanoukville and the elephants and people of Mondulkuri.

 Siem Reap - 6 weeks

 Build a Pumping Well and a Hygenic Toilet

 Many of the communities in and around Siem Reap have limited access to water, and even then the water will be dirty from the lake.
 By building a pumping well you will make the lives of an entire community significantly easier.
 Similarly, building a hygenic toilet will greatly reduce the risk of disease and illness in an area where they may struggle to get to a hospital quickly enough should someone fall ill.
 It's quite physically demanding work but hugely rewarding, particularly as you'll be able to see the direct effect that your presence has had on the community.

 65% of the population are affected by water borne diseases, a real killer of children especially.
 By building wells and improving water you reduce the risk of disease, the distance people have to walk to get water and communities can use the water for irrigation allowing them to grow more crops and earn more income.

-Teaching Cambodian orphans and renovation
+Teaching Cambodian children and building projects

 Eco-Agriculture at Samrong Village